sass/sass/accepted/module-system.changes.md

 * Explicitly define that `*-exists()` functions should throw an error for conflicting member names from global modules.

+* Explicitly define how members are resolved locally versus globally.

 * Syntactically forbid namespaced references to private identifiers (as in `foo.-bar`).
 This is never valid, so making it a syntax error rather than just a runtime error ensures that the user will be notified as eagerly as possible.